[vc_row][vc_column][kwoon_tabs type=”bordered”][kwoon_tabs_content title=”General Overview”]

-Today over 300 students attend Watoto.
+Today close to 200 students attend Watoto.
 All sponsored students board.
 Boarding is considered the best way for children to be educated.
 It provides the best opportunity for consistent academic work, a healthy and positive environment and positive community and much more nutritious food than they would be likely to receive at home.

 Primary education lasts seven years (and, if possible, is preceded by up to three years of nursery school).
 Although children would typically begin first grade (P1) at six years old, poverty often delays entrance.
 It is not uncommon that students start one or more years late because of the lack of money for school fees (unless sponsored).